I am a Mdewakanton Dakota rights activist with several

 C. D. Floro, the editor of the Sisseton-Wahpeton "Sioux" Tribe's Lake Traverse Reservation newspaper,

-Open Letter To The Oyate in the
+Open Letters To The Oyate of mine in the

 Lake Traverse Reservation is located in South Dakota and is home to 10,840 Sisseton-Wahpeton

 "Sioux" (Dakota) people.
-The Sisseton-Wahpeton "Sioux"
+The Sisseton-Wahpeton Sioux

 Tribe is composed of descendants of the Isanti people.
 Isan means 'Knife' and Isanti refers to

-the Knife Lake and Mille Lacs Lake people of the
+the Knife Lake and Mille Lacs Lake people of the Dakota Nation.

 The following information came from a website about the history of the Flandreau Santee "Sioux"